ckan/ckan/doc/maintaining/filestore.rst

    accessible.

    The following example shows the problem.
 Storage for ``resources`` is private.
-But ``shared`` storage points at folder one level above and marked as public, making all the files from ``resources`` storage accessible to everyone, even though ``resources`` storage is not public::
+But the ``shared`` storage points at a folder one level above and it is marked as public, making all the files from the ``resources`` storage accessible to everyone, even though ``resources`` storage is not public::

      ckan.files.storage.resources.path = /var/data/storage/resources